Ohio Department of Education Announces Summer Food Service Program

 - A private nonprofit organization.

-The Summer Food Service Program is funded by the U.S. Department of Agriculture and administered by the Ohio Department of Education.
+The Summer Food Service Program is funded by the USDA and administered by the Ohio Department of Education.
+Children with disabilities and approved individualized education programs may participate through age 21.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.